reactjs/react-modal/docs/accessibility/index.md

 Modal.setAppElement(document.getElementById('root'));
 ```

+Using a selector that matches multiple elements or passing a list of DOM
+elements will hide all of the elements.

 If you are already applying the `aria-hidden` attribute to your app content
 through other means, you can pass the `ariaHideApp={false}` prop to your modal
 to avoid getting a warning that your app element is not specified.